zachleat/speedlify/README.md

 After you make a fast web site, keep it fast by measuring it over time.
 Read [Use Speedlify to Continuously Measure Site Performance](https://www.zachleat.com/web/speedlify/).
 Created by [@zachleat](https://www.zachleat.com/).

 * Requires Node 12+
 * Each file in `_data/sites/*.js` is a category and contains a list of sites for comparison.
-I have a bunch of my own categories/sites in here but you’ll probably want to delete these files and create a `.js` file in that folder with a list of your own sites!

 ## Run locally

+_After cloning you’ll probably want to delete the initial `_data/sites/*.js` files and create your own file with a list of your own site URLs!_

 ```
 npm install